Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

 where $\mA = [\va_1^\top,\hdots,\va_m^\top]^\top \in \sR^{m\times n}$ and $\vb = [b_1, \hdots, b_m]^\top \in \sR^m$ are the weight matrix and bias vector of the spike layer.
-To simplify notations we set
+To simplify notations, we set

 to be the hyperplane defined by the $i$-th neuron in the spike layer, $i=1,\hdots,m$.
-Without loss of generality we assume that $\gH_i$ are distinct hyperplanes and $w_i \neq 0$, $i=1, \hdots,m$.
-We will show that the union of the hyperplanes $\gH_i$ must be equal to the boundary of $P$, i.e., $\cup_{i=1}^m\gH_i = \partial P$, which means that they are essential for the definition of $P$.
+Without loss of generality, we assume that $\gH_i$ are distinct hyperplanes and $w_i \neq 0$ for all $i$.
+We will show that the union of the hyperplanes $\gH_i$ must be equal to the union of the hyperplanes $\gA$ that define $P$, i.e.,